lbilli/rib/README.md

   Return the number of responses processed. **Needs to be called regularly**.
 - `flush()`: flush unprocessed responses, without dispatching callbacks.
   Mostly for debugging or testing.
-- all other methods send specific requests to the server.
+- all other methods that send specific requests to the server.
-  Refer to the official IB `EClient` documentation for details and method signatures.
+  Refer to the official IB `EClient` class documentation for details and method signatures.

 ##### [`IBWrap`](R/IBWrap/R)
-Like the official IB `EWrapper`, this holds the callbacks that are dispatched when processing the responses. `IBWrap` itself is a base class containing only dummy methods.
+Like the official IB `EWrapper` class, this holds the callbacks that are dispatched when responses are processed. `IBWrap` itself is a base class containing only dummy methods.
-Users need to derive from it and customize the desired methods.
+Users need to derive from it and override the desired methods.
+The code [above](#usage) provides a quick view of the procedure.

-Refer to the code [above](#usage) or, for a more extensive example, to the definition of [`IBWrapSimple`](R/IBWrapSimple.R), which is provided for illustrative purposes and which prints out the content of the responses or store it within `IBWrapSimple$context` for later inspection.
+For a more extensive example, refer to the definition of [`IBWrapSimple`](R/IBWrapSimple.R), which is provided for illustrative purposes and which prints out the content of the responses or store it within `IBWrapSimple$context` for later inspection.

-For more details regarding callback definitions and signatures, refer again to the official IB `EWrapper` documentation.
+For more details about callback definitions and signatures, refer again to the official IB `EWrapper` class documentation.

-##### Notes
+#### Notes
-Callbacks are generally invoked with arguments and types matching the signatures found in the official documentation.
+Callbacks are generally invoked with arguments and types matching the signatures as described in the official documentation.
 However, there are few notable exceptions:
 - `tickPrice()` has an extra `size` argument, which is meaningful only when `TickType = {BID, ASK, LAST}`.
   In these cases, the official IB API fires an extra `tickSize()` event instead.